 Luckily I found a support group associated with the MdDS Balance Disorder Foundation where there are wonderful people willing to talk about their condition and offer hope to each other.
 They talk about the current research a lot!

-over 2 years agoDuring the long weekend of Sept 1, 2010 we went for our 3rd annual houseboat trip on the Suswap Lake BC.
+almost 3 years agoDuring the long weekend of Sept 1, 2010 we went for our 3rd annual houseboat trip on the Suswap Lake BC.
 We were gone for 5 days.
 The weather was great and the lake flat calm.
 But when I got home I did not feel well at all.
 I just could not get my land legs back which was odd for me as I grew up boating and have never been sea sick or bothered by long stays on the water.
 I was treated for flu.
 Which did not help.
 Doctors focused mostly on the headaches - brain fog and generally feeling unwell.
 I just could not get anyone to hear me regarding the rocking and unsteady feeling ground under my feet.
 Until I fell in March 2011 and dislocated and fractured my left shoulder.
 Many tests later (MRI, CT scan, Lumbar Puncture - countless blood tests) and they could still find nothing.
 At this point - doctors were treating me like I was having a burn out!
 Very frustrating because if was burned out from the MdDS and not the other way around.
 It was my cousin Nicole who diagnosed me as she too has MdDS.
 I found a specialist who could officially diagnose me.
 It was a relief to get the diagnosis.
 I now had a name for what I had.
 Getting treatment was another adventure (and not the fun kind).
 Drugs (3 different kinds: Topamax, Gabapentin and Clonazepam) which left me doped up and depressed.
 Vestibular therapy that increased symptoms.
 Out of sheer frustration and out of a deep need to have a quality of life that was worth getting up in the morning for - I got off the drugs (Clonazepam by then) - lost 35 lbs by switching to a clean diet and I quit smoking.
 I still have very bad days.
 But the good days are really good.
 I have found different things to feel fulfilled (cooking - baking and photography).
 I have the most incredible supportive husband, family and friend.
 Life is good - in spite of the rock.

-over 2 years agoI stepped off a cruise ship after a week long adventure with my wife into the Bahamas at the end of January, 2011.
+almost 3 years agoI stepped off a cruise ship after a week long adventure with my wife into the Bahamas at the end of January, 2011.
 It was both of our first time on a cruise...and, though I had been on water (kayaking, ferry, sailing, canoe, etc) countless times prior, something felt "swimmy" in my head within minutes of the ship taking off.
 And then fairly quickly, I acclimated to the motion, and only noticed feeling strange during the shore excursions.
 I had felt this for a number of hours at a time previously, following long train trips...a sort of lack of balance, and a sensation that everything around me (but particularly the ground beneath my feet) was moving...not spinning, but just moving.
 I attributed this feeling (during the shore excursions) to just needing to get my land legs back.
 And then, when we debarked from the ship after a week, I had the feeling still...but it was extreme.
 I couldn't lean forward without losing my balance, I felt very strange when I walked (like I was walking on a trampoline or a mattress), I felt like I was fighting with gravity when I laid down in the bed, or when I tried to roll over, sit up, stand up...and I felt more tired than I had ever felt in my entire life.
 For a couple days, I assumed that I was just working on getting my land legs back.
 And then, when it didn't go away within a couple days, I hit the internet.
 I typed in "Dizzy after a Cruise."
 Fairly quickly, I happened on information about Mal de Debarquement Syndrome, but when I read that it can last for weeks, months, or years, and that there was no known cure, I quickly dismissed the information, saying, "No, that's not me."

 We flew home a few days after the cruise, me still feeling not at all right.
 Driving ourselves home from the airport, I thought for sure that we had a flat tire.
 I got out to look, but the tires were fine.
 Everything about my experience, the sensations of doing normal things, was off.
 I truly wondered whether I was going to be able to drive us the 45 minutes home.
 I did my best.
 This was the first time I would notice something that's most common with this syndrome.
 In motion (in the car), I began to feel relief from the symptoms...and then, rounding a corner, or coming to a stop, I felt "strange."
 When I still didn't feel right after being home a couple days, I called my friend, who took me to Urgent Care.
 There, I was examined, and given an antibiotic in case I had an ear infection, though the examining doctor had not been able to see anything except possibly a very mild barotrauma in my ear.
 A week later, still not feeling well, I went to see my PCP, who also didn't know what was going on with me.
 She prescribed me two Scopalamine patches, and said I should feel better in three days.
 Three days later, the symptoms still intense, my wife researched my symptoms online, and found a YouTube video, which we both watched.
 The woman featured on the video exhibited almost exactly what I had been feeling for the past two weeks.
 It was then that I was 90% certain what I was dealing with was Mal de Debarquement Syndrome...the good thing was, there was a very good chance the symptoms would resolve on their own; the bad thing was, there was no known cure.
 So, I went to my doctor, told her what I thought I had (I would not be able to get in to see anyone at all in Albuquerque for definite diagnostic purposes for 5 1/2 months), and what the recommended protocol was...vestibular therapy and Klonopin.
 She willingly prescribed both, and so I began to try for "remission" with the use of Klonopin (which helped me a LOT for two weeks, then stopped working...I went round and round with this cycle many times over the months to follow) and began seeing a vestibular therapist (who had no experience with MdDS).
 I didn't last long in my first attempts at vestibular therapy...about three or four sessions of eye and head movement exercises was not only not doing anything to help me, it was making me worse.
 I began connecting with people online with the syndrome...that was my biggest lifeline...to simply know that there were others out there experiencing every bit of the weirdness and difficulty I was going through.
 I found out there were others who had a much more severe experience than I did...many of them couldn't walk at all!
 In that initial few months, I tried acupuncture, I tried a cleanse, I tried exercise, I tried a gluten free diet, I saw a chiropractor, I tried taking hormone supplements...anything I could to try and get well, I did it.
 I tried just about every single suggestion that made it's way into my head.
 Five and a half months after the onset of symptoms, I underwent a rigorous inner ear exam by the only ear surgeon (and the only person every ENT clinic told me to see) in NM.
 He knew about MdDS, and sure enough, diagnosed me with MdDS.
 He also had heard that MdDS usually goes away on it's own...so, I continued to hold out hope.
 I stopped using Klonopin entirely (except for trips), per his recommendation, and I worked hard with the various exercises he had prescribed for me.
 Still, the symptoms lingered.
 The other big thing that I had noticed, not long after the cruise, was that what had once been episodic migraines had now turned into ones of a more chronic nature.
 Each time I went on an extended trip (more than an hour in the car, on the bike, by air, etc), I would get a long lasting (13-16 days) migraine.